 The recipient of The 2017 Sir Georg Solti Conducting Award, Christopher Allen is rapidly gaining attention as a rising conductor on the operatic and symphonic stages.
 His conducting career was launched when he received the Bruno Walter Conducting Award and Memorial Career Grant, and fostered by Plácido Domingo and James Conlon, who brought him to Los Angeles Opera as an Associate Conductor.

-Named The John L. Magro Resident Conductor for Cincinnati Opera, Christopher Allen will return in the summer of 2017 to conduct Barrie Kosky's production of Die Zauberflöte.
-He has previously been seen conducting the new production of Tosca, the world premiere of Ricky Ian Gordon’s Morning Star and the Cincinnati Opera's Washington Park Concert leading the Cincinnati Symphony.
+Named The John L. Magro Resident Conductor for Cincinnati Opera, Christopher Allen returned in the summer of 2017 to conduct Barrie Kosky's production of Die Zauberflöte.
+He has previously been seen conducting the new production of Tosca, the world premiere of Ricky Ian Gordon’s Morning Star and, for three seasons, the Cincinnati Opera's Washington Park Concert leading the Cincinnati Symphony.
 In the 2016-2017 season, Mo.
 Allen made his Washington National Opera debut in Donizetti’s La fille du régiment and Florida Grand Opera debut in Cuban-American composer Jorge Martín’s Before Night Falls.
 He was seen at the A.J.
-Fletcher Opera Institute of the University of North Carolina School of the Arts in Catán’s Florencia en el Amazonas and will debut at the Opera Theatre of Saint Louis in the new revised version of Ricky Ian Gordon’s Grapes of Wrath.
+Fletcher Opera Institute of the University of North Carolina School of the Arts in Catán’s Florencia en el Amazonas and debuted at the Opera Theatre of Saint Louis in the new revised version of Ricky Ian Gordon’s Grapes of Wrath.
 Mo.
 Allen also made his Atlanta Symphony Orchestra debut conducting a program of Wagner, Tchaikovsky, and Beethoven.
-Next season, Mo.
+In the 2017-18 season, Mo.
 Allen will return to Opera Theatre of Saint Louis to conduct a new production of La traviata directed by acclaimed soprano Patricia Racette.
 He will also conduct the North Carolina premiere of Jennifer Higdon's Cold Mountain at North Carolina Opera and debut at The Atlanta Opera conducting La fille du régiment.

 Recently, Christopher Allen made his UK debut conducting The Barber of Seville at the English National Opera and debuted at the Lyric Opera of Kansas City in a production of L’elisir d’amore directed by James Robinson.
 He was nominated as a finalist for 2015 International Opera Awards in London in the “Newcomer” category, and was named Musical America Artist of the Month in July 2015.
 Mo.
 Allen made his Los Angeles Opera conducting debut in Patrick Morganelli’s Hercules vs. Vampires.
 He also returned to the company as Associate Conductor in La traviata with Plácido Domingo as Germont and in The Ghosts of Versailles with James Conlon.
 He made his debut with Opera Santa Barbara in Rigoletto and returned to Intermountain Opera in Bozeman, MT to conduct a double-bill of Gianni Schicchi and Suor Angelica, as well as Don Giovanni.
 Mo.
 Allen made his Asian debut conducting Il barbiere di Siviglia at the Daegu Opera House.
 He prepared I due Foscari for Theater an der Wien assisting James Conlon with Plácido Domingo as Francesco Foscari and was the associate conductor to James Conlon on Lucia di Lamermoor, Falstaff, and the Britten Centennial Concerts at LA Opera.
 He returned to the Atlanta Symphony to assist Robert Spano on Britten’s War Requiem, as well as preparing a world premiere with Spano at the Ojai Music Festival.
 Other past assignments at LA Opera include productions of Don Giovanni, Tosca, Carmen, The Rape of Lucretia, Holdridge’s Dolce Rosa, and Madama Butterfly.